mcandre/tug/README.md

 See the [example](example/) project, which can be built with plain `docker`, or with `docker buildx`, or with `tug`.

+For an advanced illustration, see how the [snek](https://github.com/mcandre/snek) project builds its Docker images.

 ## Unsupported platform?

 Depends on your particular base image.
 Each base image on Docker Hub, for example, is a little platform snowflake.
 A base image usually supports some smaller subset of the universe of platform combinations.
 When in doubt, grow your `-exclude-arch` list and retry the build.